3 Advanced Side Plank Variations for a Stronger Midsection

 #2: Trains Dynamic Core Stabilization

-This tends to be a much more challenging way to stabilize your core.
-Which is why many people fall apart because they haven't mastered pure stabilization.
+Which is why many people fall apart because they haven't mastered pure stabilization yet.

 #3: Keeps Your Core Training Engaging